Female suicide bomber

-Female suicide bombers are women who carry out a suicide attack, wherein the bomber kills herself while simultaneously killing targeted people.
-Suicide bombers are normally viewed as male political radicals but since the 1960s female suicide attacks have been on the rise.
+Female suicide bombers are women who undertake suicide attacks, wherein the bomber kills herself while simultaneously killing targeted people.
+Suicide bombers are normally viewed as male political radicals, but since the 1960s, female suicide attacks have been on the rise.
 Through 1985–2006, 15% of all suicide attacks were conducted by female suicide bombers.
 There are many organizations, such as Boko Haram (which is the first group to use females in a majority of their suicide bombings and surpassed the Tamil Tigers in using more female suicide-bombers than any other terrorist group in history), ISIS, and the Al Aqsa Martyrs Brigade, that recently started using women as tools in their attacks, since they are normally viewed as less of a threat than their male counterparts.
 This includes women having the element of surprise, a hesitancy to search females, increased publicity for female suicide bombing attacks, and the female stereotype as non-violent.

 Background

 Women have an extensive and complex history in political violence.
 While the typical terrorist of the 1960s tended to be an educated male from an upper-middle-class background, many left-wing terrorist groups in the 1960s and 1970s had prominent women active within these groups.
 Ulrike Meinhof, a German left-wing terrorist and journalist, co-founded the Red Army Faction and participated in a range of bombings and bank robberies.
-The Popular Front for the Liberation of Palestine (PFLP)'s Leila Khaled is considered to be the first women to hijack an airplane, drawing international attention.
+The Popular Front for the Liberation of Palestine (PFLP)'s Leila Khaled is considered to be the first woman to hijack an airplane, drawing international attention.
 Fusako Shigenobu founded and led the Japanese Red Army, a communist militant group that conducted hijackings and massacres.
 A number of Italian women were active in Italian terrorist organizations between 1970–1984.
 Females played fundamental roles in Puerto Rican nationalist movements such as the Puerto Rican Armed Forces of National Liberation (FLAN) and the Boricua Popular Army (Los Macheteros), two groups designated as terrorist organizations.
 Women served visible roles in American groups, such as the Symbionese Liberation Army.
 Women also served as mobilizing agents for Weather Underground, recruiting people into the organization.
 Women have been more active in left-wing groups as these groups' ideologies tend to be more conducive to women's participation in combatant and other non-traditional roles.

-Female bombers have emerged as an area of particular study, with the circumstances of female involvement garnering a great deal of research.
-The number of female suicide bombers has been steadily increasing.
-Existing models of terrorism emphasize that these acts begin with a group promoting, supporting, or praising acts such as martyrdom.
-Their decisions to engage in suicide bombings contradict theories that dictate that women prefer peaceful conflict resolution mechanisms compared to men.